Physical Channels

 rxGrid (

-function).pdschIndexes (3-tuple) – A tuple of 3 lists specifying locations of the set of resource elements in
+Grid) – The equalized received resource grid associated with thisPDSCH.
+Usually this is theGridobject obtained after equalization in the receiver pipeline (See theequalize()function).pdschIndexes (3-tuple) – A tuple of 3 lists specifying locations of the set of resource elements in

-function in the calculation of the LLR values.
+Maxfunction in the calculation of the LLR values.
 This is faster but uses an approximation and is slightly less accurate than the actual Log Likelihood method which uses logarithm and exponential functions.
-IfFalse
+If False, the slower more accurate method is used.

 - Returns:

-A list of one or two numpy arrays each representing the LLRs for each code-word.
+A list of one or two NumPy arrays each representing the LLRs for each codeword.

 - Return type: